Ryūkaku-ji: Overview

-Ryūkaku-ji is located on a plateau near the shore of Lake Inbanuma.
+Ryūkaku-ji is located on a plateau near the shore of Lake Inba.
 The origins of the temple are uncertain, but per the temple's legend, it was founded in 709 AD during the reign of Empress Genmei, when a female dragon created a statue of Yakushi Nyōrai and built a chapel in a single night.
 The chapel was expanded into a temple by 730 AD.
 In 731 AD all of Japan was suffering from a great drought and Emperor Shōmu sent word that all temples were to pray for rain.
 Ryūkaku-ji's priest, along with his disciples, read the sutras and prayed for rain day and night.
 One day, a very tall old man appeared and announced that he was the Lord of Lake Inba, and that he wanted to give thanks, as due to the powers of their prayers all of his worldly sins had disappeared.
 As the temple had been built by a dragon, he asked that he show mercy to the people and make it rain.
 Ryūkaku-ji's priest recognized him to be an incarnation of a dragon.
 The old man replied that he was only a small dragon, and that it would be his life if he made it rain without permission from the great dragon, but since he owed a debt of gratitude, he would sacrifice himself.
 It then began to rain for seven days and nights.
 Afterwards, the people found the dragon split into three parts.
 The head was buried at Ryūkaku-ji (whose name means "Temple of the Dragon Head"), his torso was buried at Ryūfuku-ji (located in Inzai) and his lower body was buried at Ryūbi-ji (in Sōsa).